nubisware/basexjsr223/README.md

-# basexjsr223
+# BaseXJSR223
-JSR223 wrapper for BaseX XQuery 3.1 engine
+A JSR223 wrapper for BaseX XQuery 3.1 engine.

 BaseX [1] is our favorite platform for developing services and data oriented applications.
 Its comprehensive XQuery 3.1 engine turns out to be a real Swiss Army knife in several scenarios.